bharath-123/builder-specs/specs/deneb/assembler.md

 1. Validating the TOB and ROB bid txs for state interference
 2. Creating an aggregated execution payload from the merged tx lists of the TOB and ROB bid

-It should be connected to a beacon node client to stay up to date with the latest block.
+It should be connected to a beacon node client to stay updated with the latest block.
 It should be synced.

 ## TOB and ROB Validation

-Below we define a method which takes in 2 bids.
-A TOB(Top of block) bid and ROB(Rest of block) bid.
+Below we define a method which takes in 2 bids, A TOB(Top of block) bid and ROB(Rest of block) bid and checks for state interference.
 We can expand it to n bids later in the future.

 We also define a few helper methods